The Roulin Family: Joseph

 Joseph Roulin was born on 4 April 1841 in Lambesc.
-His wife, née Augustine-Alix Pellicot, was also from Lambesc; they married 31 August 1868.
+His wife, née Augustine-Alix Pellicot, was also from Lambesc; they married on 31 August 1868.
 Joseph, 47 years of age at the time of these paintings, was ten years his wife's senior.
 Theirs was a working class household.
 Joseph worked at the railroad station as an entreposeur des postes.

-Van Gogh and Joseph Roulin met and became good friends and drinking companions.
 Van Gogh compared Roulin to Socrates on many occasions; while Roulin was not the most attractive man, van Gogh found him to be "such a good soul and so wise and so full of feeling and so trustful."
 Strictly by appearance, Roulin reminded van Gogh of Russian novelist Fyodor Dostoyevsky – the same broad forehead, broad nose, and shape of the beard.
 Roulin saw van Gogh through the good and the most difficult times, corresponding with his brother, Theo following his rift with Gauguin and being at his side during and following the hospital stay in Arles.

+Joseph was a "fervent republican and socialist" according to Van Gogh and he noticed how Joseph looked "like something out of Delacroix, out of Daumier" while singing La Marseillaise.
+He described Joseph's voice as "a distant echo of the clarion of revolutionary France".

+Joseph first posed for Van Gogh on the day his daughter Marcelle was born.
+The willow armchair that he sat in for the first painting is now in the collection of the Van Gogh Museum.

 In the very first days of December 1888 Vincent told his brother Theo:

 The size given (Toile de 15, c.
-65 x 54 cm), the complete set can be identified:
+65 × 54 cm), the complete set can be identified: